 When it first arrived CarPlay was designed for the horizontal infotainment screens most carmakers were using – but now vertical layouts are more common, and digital dashboards have all but replaced physical instrument clusters.
 That’s a lot of different display shapes – and Apple wants to be on all of ’em.

 As well as expanding to fill whatever infotainment screen your car has, CarPlay will eventually be able to replace the instrument cluster, showing important info like speed, engine revs, fuel reserves and oil temperature (if you’re driving a gas-powered car) or range estimates (if you’re in an EV), as well as navigation.
 The infotainment screen will also be able to control things like climate control, without having to hand back to the car’s built-in UI.

 Apple demoed a handful of different layouts, mixing minimal and modern with traditional, and promised you’ll be able to customise the look and feel of each.
 Widgets are also making an appearance, in a similar manner to complications on the Apple Watch.

 The update was shown as a ‘preview’ of what’s to come, rather than a demo, and will be dependent on carmakers adding support for it, so don’t expect to fill your hatchback’s dashboard with Porsche 911-style gauges until at least next year – and then only if you’re planning a visit to a new car dealership.

 There are plenty of smaller updates coming as part of the iOS update that are also worth a mention.
 Like the Fitness app, which will come as standard whether you’ve got an Apple Watch or not.
 Previously you needed to pair Apple’s wearable and smartphone together before the app would show up.

 FaceID will now work in landscape mode.
 The onscreen keyboard gets haptic feedback now (if you want it).
 Permissions are being tightened, so apps will need to ask before accessing your clipboard.
-So yeah, there’s lots to look forward to.
+So yeah, here’ lots to look forward to.